javiertuya/dashgit/README.md

 ### Selecting, sorting and grouping
 The user can customize how the work items are sorted and organized by setting the controls that appear at the top of the header.
+An additional option allows restrict the displayed items to the repositories that match a specified search criterion.
 These settings are no stored in the configuration.

 ### Scope configuration